 Hulkchasers - Text by M. Alan Kazlev A generic term for adventurers who seek out hulks not only for profit, but simply for the sheer joy of it.

-Oort Cloud - Text by Traveller Library Database A spherical shell around most stars containing numerous small bodies of cometary material.
+Oort Cloud - Text by M. Alan Kazlev A spherical shell around most stars containing numerous small bodies consisting of ice and dust.
 A typical Oort cloud is about 0.5 to 1 light years from its primary and has an aggregate mass about that of Earth.

 Stevensonian Class Worlds - Text by John M. Dollan and Steve Bowers Stevensonian worlds, also known as Planetary Mass Objects (PLANEMOS), are former planets that have left their solar system of origin and reside in interstellar space.
 They are more numerous than planets, but are difficult to find.
 These worlds are prized by Hiders and Backgrounders.

 Went, The - Text by Thorbørn Steen A hider clade at the centre of a major diplomatic event between the Panvirtuality and the Version Tree.